Anders35/advprog-modul6/README.md

 ## Commit 4 Reflection Notes

 When accessing `/sleep` in one browser tab and `/` in another, I noticed that the second request had to wait for the first one to finish before it could be processed.
 This happens because the server handles all requests sequentially in a single thread.

+## Commit 5 Reflection Notes

+The server is now multithreaded using a ThreadPool that manages 4 worker threads.
+Each incoming request is assigned to an available thread.
+Therefore, the server can handle multiple connections simultaneously.